 You need more than the occasional mop and bucket to keep your floors in shape.
 A comprehensive stone floor maintenance program involves three basic steps:

 - Stone floor restoration to bring the floor back to a minimal maintenance condition.
 A skilled stone floor expert can strip away old coatings, followed by diamond honing to remove scratches, lippage and other damage.

 - Stone floor protection by investing in a superior product like the 3M™ Stone Floor Protection System, which reduces maintenance and labor costs, and provides stain, scuff and scratch resistance.
 It works on materials including marble, concrete and terrazzo.

 Ongoing burnishing and maintenance to keep floors in mint condition.

 Wood doors, furniture, handrails and panels are susceptible to dings and scratches.
 A regular wood maintenance program can help touch-up these minor imperfections to keep your wood accents looking new.

 Substantial fading or changing the look of your wood entirely may require more extensive refinishing.
-Mid America Metals can also strip and apply a new stain color and clear protective finish to your wood surfaces.
+Mid America Specialty Services can also strip and apply a new stain color and clear protective finish to your wood surfaces.

 Metal Restoration Revitalizes Hotel Assets